paulczar/docker-torbrowser/README.md

 ## Browse web ##

-*Use the start script provided in this repository to start the browser*
+Use the start script provided in this repository to start the browser:
 `./startiw`

 To simply start an ephemeral anonymous browser:
 `./starttb`

 Pressing CTRL+C or closing the browser window will stop the container.

+Downloaded files can be found in /tmp/Downloads if needed.